yegor256/blog/_drafts/_factory.md

 I believe that all three make perfect sense ... if the design is wrong.
 They are good excuses for workarounds.
-Let's go one by one.
+Let's take them one by one.

 ## They Have Names